codifycli/codify/README.md

 ## `codify apply`

-Install or update resources on the system based on a codify.json file.
+Install or update resources on the system based on a codify.jsonc file.

 ```
 USAGE